 Teleamazonas has already described itself as the official channel of the 2026 World Cup in Ecuador.
-Its own sports coverage pages used that wording around the mascot presentation and schedule-draw broadcasts, while FIFA's official schedule reveal partner list also named Teleamazonas for Ecuador.
+Its own March 2025 coverage used that wording around the mascot presentation, while FIFA's official schedule reveal partner list also named Teleamazonas for Ecuador.

 That makes this one of the stronger broadcaster cases in Latin America.
-The practical setup runs through the Teleamazonas signal, the broadcaster's En Vivo page, and its wider digital platforms, which the channel already uses for major live events.
+The practical setup runs through the Teleamazonas signal, the broadcaster's En Vivo page, and the wider digital environment that the official site keeps visible through direct navigation and social video routes.

 Region served: Ecuador Rights status: Official broadcaster wording published Access: Teleamazonas signal and En Vivo page